EliaTogni/Univault/Classes/Simulation.md

 -----

 ## Monte Carlo methods
 The term Monte Carlo refers to a wide family of **estimation methods** based on the use of pseudorandom numbers.

+This approach relies on repeated random sampling to obtain numerical results.
+Monte Carlo methods vary, but tend to follow a particular pattern:
+- defition of a domain of possible inputs;
+- generation of inputs randomly from a probability distribution over the domain;
+- deterministic computation of the outputs;
+- aggregation of the results.

 The basic idea beneath this kind of methods is well described by the anndedoct describing its discovery on part of Stan Ulam, an ungarian mathematician who, playing a card solitaire while recovering from an encephalitis, wondered about the probability of dealing a specific, nontrivial hand from a shuffled deck.
 As he couldn't get the result through combinatorics, Ulam noticed that an approximation of the probability value could be easily found: it was sufficient to repeatedly shuffle the deck and compute the frequency of time that the desired card configuration appeared.

 Although on that time this idea did not result in any application, when some years later Ulam was involved in the design of nuclear weapons at the Los Alamos National laboratories, the studies he was conducting with John Von Neumann and Nicholas Metropolis required to estimate the distribution of distances traveled by neutrons during a fission experiment.
 His early intuition could now be applied to a real-world problem: it just sufficed a bunch of random values.
 Those values could have been found in tables commonly used at that time, but the availability the ENIAC computer suggested John Von Neumann to simulate the extraction of such numbers through the middle-square method introduced at the beginning of this lecture, which he designed specifically with this purpose.